Difference Between Poll and Survey

 Later telephonic polls and polls via SMS became very common.

-In the current times, however, polls are usually done online.
+In the current times, however, polls are done online.
 Respondents can submit their answers with a single click.
 Online polls allow the poll designer to design the vote per their requirements.

 Companies extensively use polls to understand what their customers want.
 A company that knows the likes and dislikes of its customers can surely do better.